 MSOE’s Master of Science in Engineering Management (MSEM) graduate program is based on the philosophy that, for American companies to grow and compete internationally, their technical personnel must have the tools to effectively manage and participate in the decision-making process.
 The engineering management program is best described as a master’s degree in general management with a technological orientation.

 Designed to accommodate busy working professionals, courses are available via blended-Internet format.
 This combines the benefits of face-to-face interaction with the convenience of online learning.
-Most classes meet one evening per week and are held in Milwaukee and the Fox Valley.
+Most classes meet one evening per week.

 Advantages of the MSEM degree:

 - The MSEM is designed to complement your undergraduate technical degree.